mariourena/omrails/README.md

-# One Month Rails
+# Test Rails App

-This is the sample application for one month rails.
+This is a test app to experiment with github and heroku.